-I asked my husband, Tim, if he could share any strong female characters he’s come across, and this was the first one that came to mind.
+I asked my wife, Thea, if she could share any strong female characters she’s come across, and this was the first one that came to mind.
 Tiffany Aching is a young witch, who is befriended by the Nac Mac Feegle, who are a right rowdy bunch of tiny, blue men, who help her to go into Fairyland to save her little brother.
 She fights off the Queen of the Elves with a frying pan, of all things, and gains the approval of Granny Weatherwax, which is quite the accomplishment!

-It’s interesting that the Tiffany Aching books were also the ones he recommended I read when first exploring Terry Pratchett’s Discworld – he obviously knows how much I love a good female character.
+It’s interesting that the Tiffany Aching books were also the ones she recommended I read when first exploring Terry Pratchett’s Discworld – she obviously knows how much I love a good female character.

 Princess/Doctor Pearl (from Zog by Julia Donaldson)

 When I asked in a blogging group for recommendations of strong female characters, Jules from Pondering Parenthood reminded me of how much I love Princess Pearl from the Zog books.
 Here is a feisty female, who refuses to accept her role as a princess, and instead befriends a dragon and chooses to be a doctor instead.